We are committed to ensuring your privacy

 - Obtain access to their own personal data that we hold;

-- Request that their personal data is corrected if they believe it is incorrect, incomplete or inaccurate;
+- Request that their personal data be corrected if they believe it is incorrect, incomplete, or inaccurate;

 - Ask us to erase their personal data in certain circumstances;